Juan321654/learning_C_sharp_basic/README.md

      this means that other classes can inherit from this class, but this class cannot be instantiated

 `void`: doesnt return any value

+`<String>`: needs to import `using System.Collections.Generic;`, this is for dynamic size object, unliked arrays that need to have a set size.